 A right to claim these damages arises under the Law Reform (Miscellaneous Provisions) Act 1934 (“1934 Act”).
 These damages are largely confirmed to damages for pain and suffering and past losses incurred up to death.
 These damages would include:

 - Damages for the pain and suffering that the deceased experienced before their untimely death

 - Funeral expenses

-- Pain and suffering caused prior to death
+- Care and assistance leading up to death

 What is an inquest?

-If your family member has died unexpectedly than the death will be reported to a coroner who may then decide to hold an inquest.
-An inquest is a public hearing.
-The purpose of an inquest is to find out why a person has died.
-At Oliver & Co we have many years of experience representing our clients’ interests at an inquest.
-We also have a dual practicing doctor and solicitor as part of our armoury.
+If your family member died unexpectedly then the death will be reported to a Coroner who may then decide to hold an Inquest.
+An Inquest is a public hearing and the purpose is to find out why a person died.
+At Oliver & Co we have many years experience representing client’s interests at an Inquest.
+We also have a dual qualified Doctor & Solicitor as part of our team.

 What happens at an inquest?

-Many family members are asked to attend an inquest.
-Many want to attend in order to get answers to some very difficult questions and to help the grieving process.
-If you require assistance in representing your interests at an inquest then we will assist you and liaise with the coroner’s office.
-We will also liaise with any other necessary parties such as the police to obtain relevant documentation before the inquest takes place.
+Many family members are asked to attend an Inquest.
+Many do wish to attend to get answers to very difficult questions and to help the grieving process.
+If you require assistance representing your interests at an Inquest, we will assist you and liaise with the Coroner’s Office.
+We will also liaise with any other necessary parties such as the police to obtain relevant documentation before the Inquest takes place.